Shocking! Kratika Sengar & Sharad Malhotra’s Kasam Tere Pyaar Ki To Go Off Air In July!

 How Will The Show's Fans React?

-The fans were upset with the makers/channels' decision and took to social media to request the makers not to take the shows off air, but to no avail!
+The fans were upset with the makers/channels' decision and took to social media to request the makers not to take the shows off air but to no avail!
 Now, it has to be seen what Kasam fans have to say with the channel/maker's decision.

 Stay locked to this space for the latest updates!